Hindi Language 2 (PG)

-The course provides teaching and learning of intermediate level Hindi language with emphasis on practical written and spoken Hindi.
-The course covers complex points of word and sentence structure as well as textual relations in Hindi writing and discourse.
+The module provides teaching and learning of intermediate level Hindi language with emphasis on practical written and spoken Hindi.
+It covers complex points of word and sentence structure as well as textual relations in Hindi writing and discourse.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Hindi texts dealing with different topics and of different length and complexity.

 Method of assessment

-Internally produced course book of reading and translation passages, supplemented by topical materials linked to weekly themes, providing the basis of conversation and essay writing.
-Additional materials will be made available throughout the course.
+Internally produced pack of reading and translation passages, supplemented by topical materials linked to weekly themes, providing the basis of conversation and essay writing.
+Additional materials will be made available throughout the module.